fcproj/agrotagger/WebCrawler/README.md

 This is the Unix application to run a custimized version of Apache Nutch Web Crawler (http://nutch.apache.org/).
-Simply decompress the ZIP file into a directory in your filesystem and use the scripts in the "application" directory.
+Simply decompress the TAR.GZ file into a directory in your filesystem and use the scripts in the "application" directory.
 There are some scripts:

 - crawler_exec.sh: to execute the crawler.
 It requires the depth, an output directory, and the directory with the files containing URLs from where starting the crawling